 A Conversation about the Numenous in Art

-During the summer of 2004, Robert Rich gave a long telephone interview with graduate student Ryan McWhorter, who was working on a philosophy thesis about mysticism and art.
+In October 2002, Robert Rich gave a long telephone interview with graduate student Ryan McWhorter, who was working on a philosophy thesis about mysticism and art.
 Below is an edited version of that interview, transcribed by Ryan and edited by Robert.

 M = McWhorter

 M: In what way has Jungian psychology influenced your ideas on art?

 R: It was peripheral.
 It was obviously important for laying the groundwork, but I think it was better philosophy than psychology.
 My first introduction to the ideas of numena and phenomena were through reading Plotinus in college.
 Seeing the tie-ins between that early-Christian/Greek classicism and what I came to see in Taoism, Zen and Sufism, where a similar idea runs through all of these Unitarian mystical doctrines, which basically state that mystical experience conforms to a common experience of the universe disintegrating itself (…or I should say integrating itself, or phenomenating itself) in that the more you see into reality the more you see it’s an interplay of the same thing.
 When I started seeing, through some experiences in meditation, glimpses of those experiences it all made sense.
 The idea of numena as the substance hiding behind appearances, it just made total sense.
 It was more of an experiential thing.

 M: So it was through studying mysticism and using various techniques that you came to your own conclusions more so than say [Jung]… I see in the films of Tarkovsky, and what drew me to Brad Cole’s photography is the interplay in nature…